China suspends popular talent show for "exceeding time limits"

 China routinely censors anything it considers politically sensitive or offensive, from songs to films, in contrast to the stirring patriotism fare it promotes on mainstream stations, though widespread piracy means bans are often easy to skirt via bootlegged DVDs or on the Internet.

-In a statement on its website (www.sarft.gov.cn), the regulator said it had also suspended a television station in northern China for showing programmes which showed disrespect towards an elderly parent and magnified family conflict.
+In a statement on its website (www.sarft.gov.cn), the regulator said it had also suspended a television station in northern China for showing programs which showed disrespect toward an elderly parent and magnified family conflict.

 (Reporting by Sabrina Mao and Ben Blanchard)